UBC-MDS/Giant_Pumpkins_Weight_Prediction/README.md

     There are few numerical features and more categorical features.For numerical features, SimpleImputer, StandardScaler is planned tentatively for transformations.
 For categorical features, One Hot Encoding, SimpleImputer for column transformations are planned.

-    Using column transformers and pipe operators, cross-validation is planned to be performed for hyper-parameter optimization for sklearns LinearRegression model using GridSearchCV / RandomSearchCV.
+    Using column transformers and pipe operators, cross-validation is planned to be performed for hyper-parameter optimization for sklearn's LinearRegression model using GridSearchCV / RandomSearchCV.

     After optimising the hyperparameters, the model is to be fit on the training set and evaluation is to be done on the test set.
 For initial stages, accuracy and R-squared scores seem to be the metrics to asses

 4.  **Report**

-    Results of the analysis can be found [here](https://github.com/UBC-MDS/Giant_Pumpkins_Weight_Prediction/tree/a1eea45e1b158dd60859b46464fdf4cd987bc932/src) (folder link for WIP, report to be generated once analysis is completed).
+    Results of the analysis can be found [here](https://github.com/UBC-MDS/Giant_Pumpkins_Weight_Prediction/tree/main/doc) (folder link for WIP, report to be generated once analysis is completed).